Photographer Resume Examples

 Common Mistakes to Avoid

-- Highlight a diverse portfolio showcasing a variety of photography styles, including portrait, landscape, and event photography.
+- Highlight a diverse portfolio highlighting a variety of photography styles, including portrait, landscape, and event photography.

 - Include details of well-known clients or projects to add credibility and prestige.